Tejasvk/Tejasvk.github.io/_pages/about.md

 I have worked on diverse topics including theory of distributed computing, privacy preserving technologies, statistical queries, and Bayesian inference.
-My research work has been published in top machine learning and privacy conferences including ICML/AISTATS/KDD.
+My research work has been published in top machine learning and privacy conferences including ICML, AISTATS, and KDD.

 My research background provides me the emotional tenacity required to navigate in the uncertain/unexplored waters.